knightazura/ghost-sdk/Code-standards.md

 [Work in progress]

 Good, clear and consistent code styles are pivotal in the success of any software project.
 Good use of style can reduce errors, consistency will enable us to work together efficiently.
-As there is an element of personal preference in style, I am certain that some people will not be happy with the code standards I've put into place.
-If this is the case for you, I ask that you take half an hour to listen to the first half of [Crockford on JavaScript - Section 8: Programming Style & Your Brain](http://www.youtube.com/watch?v=taaEzHI9xyY&feature=youtube_gdata_player) to help understand why I've made these choices.

 ## The rules: